OpenZeppelin/zeppelin.solutions/_jobs/Software-Engineer.md

   <h3 class="left-aligned job-title">Who we're looking for</h3>
   <ul>
     <li>
-      <p class="small left-aligned">You are a self-starter that works independently, with minimal supervision.</p>
+      <p class="small left-aligned">You have experience designing, building, and shipping products from beginning to end with minimal supervision.</p>
     </li>
     <li>
-      <p class="small left-aligned">You have the desire to learn a new technology.</p>
+      <p class="small left-aligned">You enjoy being a generalist, working on both the frontend, backend, and everything in between to solve problems and delight users.</p>
     </li>
     <li>
-      <p class="small left-aligned">You posses active interest in blockchain technology, decentralization and cryptography.</p>
+      <p class="small left-aligned">You are actively interested in blockchain technology, decentralization, and cryptography.</p>
     </li>
     <li>
-      <p class="small left-aligned">You have a security oriented mindset - we are creating tools that will power applications worth millions of dollars and attractive to hackers.</p>
+      <p class="small left-aligned">You can communicate complex ideas clearly to both technical and non-technical audiences.</p>
     </li>
     <li>
-      <p class="small left-aligned">You are interested in working in a collaborative environment.</p>
+      <p class="small left-aligned">You have the skills that will enable you to work successfully in a remote team.</p>
     </li>
     <li>
-      <p class="small left-aligned">You possess good communication skills.</p>
+      <p class="small left-aligned">You have advanced English communication skills- all of our internal and external communication is in English.</p>
     </li>
     <li>
       <p class="small left-aligned">You possess the skills that will enable you to work successfully in a team.</p>